Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

-You can check out my top fitness trainer certification recommendations in this comparison article.
+In this comparison article, you can check out my top fitness trainer certification recommendations.

-Having said that, if you are indeed certified, and about to go in for your first client, you need to know the art of approach.
+If you are certified and about to go in for your first client, you must know the art of approach.

-First impressions count as they say, and nailing your first impression when it comes to working as a PT can massively influence your career trajectory and set the tone for how successfully your start.
+First impressions count, as they say, and nailing your first impression when working as a PT can massively influence your career trajectory and set the tone for how successfully you start.

-That’s why in this article, I’m going to guide you through some pointers and pro tips on how to maneuver your way into your first client’s good books, and take that lesson going forward with future clients.
+In this article, I will guide you through some pointers and pro tips on how to maneuver your way into your first client’s good books and take that lesson in the future with future clients.

-So without further ado, let’s check out some strategies on nailing your very first training session.
+So without further ado, let’s check out some strategies for nailing your first training session.

 5 Steps For A Successful First Client

-If you nail these five steps I’m about to give you, 9 times out of 10, you’ll get and keet your first client.
+If you nail these five steps, I’m about to give you, 9 times out of 10; you’ll get and keep your first client.

-You’ll also probably be able to use this success as a means to generate more.
+You’ll also probably be able to use this success to generate more.

 Step 1: Act Like a Pro

-However, a piece of paper won’t do all the talking, you need to present yourself as a professional with the right stuff to get the job done.
+However, a piece of paper won’t do all the talking; you must present yourself as a professional with the right stuff to get the job done.